 If you are leaving or retiring from your job at UBC, you likely have some questions about what will happen to your benefit coverage, pension and other issues.

 This is explained in more detail below, but here’s a summary of some of what you need to know:

-- Your health care benefits – such as extended health and dental plans – will end at the end of the month if your last day worked is between the 1st and the 15th of the month, and at the end of the following month if your last day worked is between the 16th and the end of the month.
+- Your health care benefits – such as extended health and dental plans – will end at the end of the month of your last day worked.
 However, if you are working in British Columbia under a Work Permit, your health care benefits will end on the last day of the month which your Work Permit expires if this date is prior to or on your last paid day.